muarju/strive-blog-backend/README.md

 # Strive Blog REST API Backend
-Here I have created a set of WebAPIs for strive blog application.
+Here I have created a set of WebAPIs for <a href="https://strive-blog-template.netlify.app/"> strive blog application</a>.

 In This application we can create author, edit author, delete author, listing of blog authors